watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-summarization/README.md

 # Language Model Summarization starter kit

-This starter kit uses a generative language model to collect and summarize a customer's answers via the Watson Assistant [session_history variable](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-publish-overview#publish-overview-environment-settings-session-history).
-It sends the summary to a customer service agent when the assistant escalates to an agent.
-This can enable a customer service agent who enters a chat session to have an overview of what has been said in the chat so far without having to read an entire transcript.
+This starter kit uses a generative language model to summarize the interaction between an assistant and a user via the Watson Assistant [session_history variable](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-publish-overview#publish-overview-environment-settings-session-history).
+The assistant includes the AI-generated summary when it escalates to a human agent.
+A summary of session history can enable a customer service agent who enters a chat session to have an overview of what has been said in the chat so far without having to read an entire transcript.

 This starter kit includes examples of how to configure different language models with Watson Assistant for summarization.